 i) The traditional slow and expensive way (sending your passport off to the embassy); and

-ii) and the fast and cheaper way (applying online for a visa approval and getting your visa on arrival).
+ii) and the fast and cheaper way (applying online for a visa approval or eVisa).

 I understand – I had the same fears.